Park Orchards

 Park Orchards is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-Based on analysis of ABS population updates, as of Nov 2025, Park Orchards' estimated population is around 4,125.
-This reflects an increase of 290 people since the 2021 Census, which reported a population of 3,835.
-The change is inferred from AreaSearch's estimate of 4,124 residents based on latest ERP data (June 2024) and seven validated new addresses since the Census date.
-This level of population results in a density ratio of 435 persons per square kilometer.
-Park Orchards' growth of 7.6% since the 2021 Census exceeded the SA4 region's 4.9%, marking it as a growth leader.
-Overseas migration primarily drove this growth.
+As per ABS population updates for the broader region and new addresses validated by AreaSearch, the suburb of Park Orchards had an estimated population of around 4,127 as of Feb 2026.
+This figure represents a growth of 292 people (7.6%) since the 2021 Census, which reported a population of 3,835.
+The change is inferred from AreaSearch's resident population estimate of 4,124, based on examination of the latest ERP data release by the ABS in June 2024 and an additional 7 validated new addresses since the Census date.
+This results in a density ratio of 435 persons per square kilometer, indicating significant space per person and potential room for further development.
+The suburb's population growth of 7.6% since the 2021 census exceeded the SA4 region's growth rate of 4.9%, positioning Park Orchards as a growth leader in the area.
+Overseas migration was primarily responsible for driving this population increase during recent periods.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilises VIC State Government's Regional/LGA projections from 2023, adjusted using weighted aggregation methods to SA2 levels.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch utilises the VIC State Government's Regional/LGA projections from 2023, adjusted using a method of weighted aggregation of population growth from LGA to SA2 levels.
 Growth rates by age group are applied across all areas for years 2032 to 2041.
-Looking ahead, lower quartile growth is anticipated, with the area expected to grow by 65 persons by 2041 based on aggregated SA2-level projections, reflecting a reduction of 2.1% in total over the 17 years.
+According to these projections, lower quartile growth is anticipated for national statistical areas, with the suburb expected to grow by 111 persons to 2041, reflecting a reduction of 1.1% in total over the 17-year period.

 Frequently Asked Questions - Population